neutrons/SNAPRed/docs/source/glossary.rst

         A predetermined set of parameters used to split diffraction data into useful formations, i.e. like slices vs squares of pizza
         This may include predetermined data such as dimmensions and tolerances, or derrived values such as Pixel Grouping Parameters

+    grocery
+        Within SNAPRed code, this refers to workspace data (as opposed to ingredient data) which are needed for an operation.
+        They are requested by handing the Grocery Service a grocery list of workspaces to fetch.

     Histogram
         TODO